Inventrom/bolt-api-python/README.md

 # bolt-api-python

+## Goal
+The goal of this library is to provide the easy to read a simple use of Bolt cloud api to the makers and developers.
+The functions will be quite similar to the Raspberry Pi and Arduino functions.

 ## Problem Statment

 1. Currently, the user has to set the API key and  device id every time with cloud URL.